 All of those things make you human.

-Take responsibility and make a plan that begins with small steps.
+Third, take responsibility and make a plan that begins with small steps.

 You can hear more about perfectly hidden depression and many other topics by listening to my podcast, SelfWork with Dr. Margaret Rutherford.
 Subscribe to my website and receive one weekly newsletter including my weekly blog post and podcast!
 If you’d like to join my FaceBook closed group, then click here and answer the membership questions!
 Welcome!